richysix/baseline_compare/README.md

 ### DESeq2 Analysis

 Once the PCA is finished, the DESeq2 analysis is started.
-For full details of the method, please see [Collins et al.]().
-Briefly, DESeq2 is run three different ways (shown below) and the significant gene lists are overlapped to produce the results set.
+For full details of the method, please see Collins et al. Briefly, DESeq2 is run three different ways (shown below) and the significant gene lists are overlapped to produce the results set.